 The human brain is currently undergoing a massive change.
 It is a physiological and psychological change, the results of which will only become apparent by the middle of this century.
-The momentum for this change in the brain is building up at the moment, and in fact it has been building up since the 1950’s.
+The momentum for this change in the brain is building up at the moment, and in fact, it has been building up since the 1950s.
 This is admittedly a long time, and we must accept that nature does take a long time to bring about any change; such changes are always slow but inevitable.
-The brain will change because the human needs will have changed.
+The brain will change because human needs will have changed.
 In the past, capital defined poverty, where the rich had abundance and wealth while the poor scavenged for their next meal.

 All that is now changing, we are entering a new era.
-In fact we are in the transition phase now.
-A new world is awaiting to emerge.
+In fact, we are in the transition phase now.
+A new world is waiting to emerge.
 Political, economic and military power is moving from the West to the East.
 At the same time, we are witnessing an increase in wealth and literacy among the so-called Third World countries.
 As I have argued in previous articles, within two decades or so some sort of welfare system will be established in Asia but also in other undeveloped regions of the world.
 This will ensure that the vast majority no longer scavenge for food.
 Asia will fully develop and there will be no shortage of capital or food.
 It will be an era where no one will be needing or requiring charity of any kind.

 The image below shows Maslow’s Hierarchy of Needs; this will help illustrate the logic of my argument.

 As the world changes, so will the priorities; emotional and social needs will replace the physiological and security needs (see diagram above).
 A booming global economy and a functioning welfare system will take care of the physiological and security needs.
 As a result of this unprecedented change, for the first time ‘man’, the so-called social creature, will feel the power of alienation and individualism.
 Man will be yearning for his ‘social needs’ such as a sense of belonging, being appreciated, and to give and receive love.
 It will be a scene reminiscent of a fish out of water.